wireapp/wire-docs/src/how-to/install/helm-prod.md

   - FIXME
 - If you don’t have a Kubernetes cluster, you have two options:
   - You can get access to a managed Kubernetes cluster with the cloud provider of your choice.
-  - You can install one if you have ssh access to a set of sufficiently large virtual machines, see [Installing kubernetes for a demo installation (on a single virtual machine)](kubernetes.md#ansible-kubernetes)
+  - You can install one if you have ssh access to a set of sufficiently large virtual machines, see [installing kubernetes](ansible-VMs.md#installing-kubernetes).
 - If you don’t have `helm` yet, see [Installing helm](https://helm.sh/docs/using_helm/#installing-helm).
 If you followed the instructions in [Dependencies on operator’s machine](dependencies.md#dependencies)  should have helm installed already.

 Type `helm version`, you should, if everything is configured correctly, see a result similar this: